Skip to main content

 Total Cost of a Japan Visa from Dubai: Full Budget Breakdown

-The embassy fee is only one part of the total cost of obtaining a Japan visa from Dubai.
-Most applicants also incur costs for passport photos, bank statements, and if they choose to use a professional visa service, a consultancy fee.
-Below is a transparent breakdown of every cost category.
+The government visa fee is only one part of the total cost of obtaining a Japan visa from Dubai.
+Applicants also pay the VFS service fee and incur costs for passport photos, bank statements, and — if they use a professional visa service — a consultancy fee.
+Below is a breakdown of every cost category.

 Total Japan Visa Cost from Dubai — Standard Nationality (e.g. Pakistani, Egyptian)